John is a former contributor with a collection of interesting retro gaming recollections.

 Style?
 Still running.

-A fair start for the guys of Street Fighter, but now for the girls.
+A fair start for the guys of Street Fighter, but how do the girls shape up in our stylistic Street Fighter Alpha vs. King of Fighters?
 Brace for opinion impact…

 Knee high boots, sky high kicks